Bandits kill 3 vigilantes in Kaduna – The Sun Nigeria

 Noah Ebije, Kaduna

-The Kaduna State Vigilance Service (KADVIS) has informed the Kaduna State Government, that the service lost three personnel on Tuesday night in Chikun local government area of the State.
+The Kaduna State Vigilance Service (KADVIS) has informed the state government that they lost three personnel on Tuesday night in Chikun Local Government Area of the state.

 Doza Adamu.